cleancoindev/buidlswitch/README.md

-# The only official Switch service for buidl V2
+# The official Switch service for buidl V2
 The Official DFOhub switch Service, available at https://switch.dfohub.com is an easy procedure to receive new $buidl V2 Voting tokens, by burning old one $BUIDL V1 tokens.

 # How